pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

-After the image has been downloaded from [Tanzu Network][tanzu-network-platform-automation] we're going to need the product name recognized by Ops Manager.
+After the image has been downloaded from [Tanzu Network][tanzu-network-platform-automation] we're going to need the product name recognized by Tanzu Operations Manager.
 This can be found using `om`, but first we should import the image

 ```bash